 Knee issues arise from equally as many causes.
 Muscle imbalances, poor running form, misaligned hips or poor posture, poor nutrition, over-training, compensation for another injury, hyperextension, arthritis, and blunt trauma to ligaments are just a few of the most common causes of knee pain.
 Common effective treatments among all of these conditions include increasing circulation, providing support, reducing pressure, and maintaining range of motion

 When sports tape is applied to an inflamed or swollen area of the body, the lifting motion of the tape lifts the skin and creates a space between the top layer of skin and the underlying tissues.
 KNT is purported to increase circulation by reducing local pressure.
 This space creates a pressure gradient between this area and the surrounding tissues that allows fluids to move into the lymphatic vessels and be eliminated from the body.

-In consequence, different types of support tape can be used ranging from rigid to full flexible and includes Kineseotape ('K') Dynamic tape, Zinc Oxide and Elastive Adhesive Bandage
+In consequence, different types of sports taping can be used ranging from rigid to full flexible and includes Kineseotape ('K') Dynamic tape, Zinc Oxide and Elastic Adhesive Bandage

 A variety of other supports are available which may be suggested by your Physiotherapist to support your recovery process.
 We aim for both taping and supports to be short term use while you rehabilitate your body to take over the role of the tape or support and if you successfully follow the rehabilitation programme, this should guard against future injury